Positive Operator Valued Measures and Feller Markov Kernels: On the separation properties of

 Moreover\footnote{ Notice that $h(M)$ is a Borel set.
-In order to prove that, we first recall that $\Lambda_2$ is a Polish space (that is, a complete, separable, space \cite{Kuratowski}).
+In order to prove that, we first recall that $\Lambda_2$ is a Polish space (that is, a complete, separable, space).
 Indeed, by theorem 11, page 871, in Ref. \cite{Dunford}, it is homeomorphic to a closed subspace of the Cartesian product $\prod_{i=1}^{\infty}\sigma(F(\Delta_i))$, where $\sigma(F(\Delta_i))$ is a complete separable metric space, and by theorem 2, page 406, and theorem 6, page 156, in Ref. \cite{Kuratowski1}, it is complete and separable.
 Moreover, $h$ is measurable and injective on $M$.
-Therefore, Soulsin's theorem (see theorem 9 page 440 and Corollary 1 page 442 in Ref. \cite{Kuratowski}) assures that $h(M)$ is a Borel set.},
+Therefore, Souslin's theorem assures that $h(M)$ is a Borel set.},

 where, $E^A$ is the spectral measure defined by the relation

 and such that,

 while, $h^{-1}(h(M))$ is a Borel set containing $M$.